TWO SUNDAY SERVICES @ 9:00 & 10:45 AM

 The GMT currently has four distinct Focus areas of ENGAGEment:

-To learn more about the GMT or how you can get involved in global missions, contact us at email@example.com.
+To learn more about the GMT or how you can get involved in global missions follow one of the links below, or contact us at firstname.lastname@example.org.

-Stop by the Global Missions display after both services and pick up prayer cards and information about our featured missionary of the month.
+Stop by the Global Missions display after the worship service and pick up prayer cards and information about our featured missionary of the month.

 To engage in global missions, we need to learn more of God’s heart and purposes for the world.
 Goers learn about the people and places they will go.
 Senders learn how to meet the needs of their missionaries.
 Intercessors learn because informed prayer is effective prayer.
 Welcomers learn how to build bridges of understanding with the internationals near them.
 Mobilizers are most effective as they stay abreast of God’s work in the world.